moteus/lua-llthreads2/README.md

   require "utils".sleep(5)
 ]]

--- We tell that we start detached thread but with ability call thread:join() and -- gets lua return values from child thread.
-In fact we start atached thread but if `thread` -- became garbage in main thread then finallizer just detach child thread and main thread -- may not hungup. thread:start(true, true)
+-- We tell that we start detached joinable thread.
+In fact we start atached -- thread but if `thread` became garbage in main thread then finallizer just -- detach child thread and main thread may not hungup. thread:start(true, true)

--- we can call join
+-- We can call join.
-thread:join()
+-- Because of Lua state destroys in child thread we can not get -- returned Lua vaules so we just returns `true`. thread:join()
 ```